thomas-leroy/inspr/README.md

 ## Dependencies

-You will need to install Node.js (v8.10+) and Yarn, if you haven't already.
+You will need to install Node.js (v14.15+), if you haven't already.

 After you've set this stuff up please run